 There can be complications involved in completing these tasks.
 Monies from the estate could be used to pay for the services of an estate or probate attorney.
-In the state of Ohio, the administrator may accept a reasonable payment for the hours it may require to competently finish the job.
+In the state of Ohio, the administrator may accept a reasonable payment for the hours it may require to finish the job competently.

-At Slater & Zurz LLP their estate planning attorneys are very familiar with what is involved in handling an estate after the death of a loved one.
-If you are serving as an executor or administrator for the deceased, there will likely be times when questions come up that you cannot answer.
+At Slater & Zurz LLP, their estate planning attorneys are very familiar with what is involved in handling an estate after the death of a loved one.
+If you serve as an executor or administrator for the deceased, there will likely be times when questions come up that you cannot answer.

 Where can I find Slater & Zurz LLP?

-Slater & Zurz LLP has conveniently-located offices in Akron, Columbus, Cleveland, Canton, Cincinnati, Ohio.
+Slater & Zurz LLP has conveniently located offices in Akron, Columbus, Cleveland, Canton, and Cincinnati, Ohio.
 Arrangements can be made to meet with a Slater & Zurz Probate attorney in other locations throughout Ohio if that is more accommodating.